InternetGuru/cad/README.md

 # Coding Assignment Distribution | CAD

 > The `update.sh` script distributes a GitLab assignment repository _detaching its history_ into individual repositories for each solver usernames.
 For future updates it creates a separate `source` branch and creates pull requests into main branch whenever updated.
 For each solver, the script sets developer rights in newly created repository if username exists.
+This project also provides GitLab CI template (see below).

 ## Requirements